 It was made by a firm called Lesage.
 The House of Lesage was founded in 1924 in Paris, taking over another workshop, Michonet which had been in business since 1858.
 Minochet had concentrated on embroidery for the theatre and for Napoleon’s army (think of those gold epaulettes and the gold flourishes all over the red uniforms).
 They also created couture embroidery for Worth and Vionnet, and it was this side of the business that Marie-Louise Lesage and her husband, Albert, decided to concentrate on.

 After a few small orders with them, Schiaparelli only placed embroidery work through the firm.
 She was exceptionally demanding, but loyal.
 Lesage created the posies at the top of the bottle for her first perfume, Shocking.
+The created embroidered bow and girls bow.
 They also did all the embroideries for the clothes she made for Marlene Dietrich and Wallis Simpson.
 Dietrich and Schiaparelli were both photographed in a splendid black jacket with palm trees embroidered in shimmering gold sequins.
 It was designed by Schiap and executed by Lesage.

 Thousands of Hours of Work